Do you suffer from symphysis pubis dysfunction (also known as SPD) in pregnancy?

 The next exercise is the seated ball squeeze.
 This movement will help strengthen the muscles of your inner thighs as well as the muscles of the pelvic floor.

-You can do this exercise with a ball, a cushion, or you could even use your fists.
+You can do this exercise with a ball, a cushion, or you could even use your fists in between your knees.

 Here’s how it looks: